-- 1. The required book for the course is McGraw-Hill's Microeconomics (3rd edition) by Dean Karlan and Jonathan Morduch.
-Available from the NYU Book Store.
-The textbook is also available in Course Reserves at Bobst. - 2.
+The required book for the course is McGraw-Hill's Microeconomics (3rd edition) by Dean Karlan and Jonathan Morduch.
+This is available from the NYU Book Store and in Course Reserves at Bobst.
 Additional readings will be available on the course website.